mowreee/AetherTech-SIA101/README.md

 # AetherTech

-AetherTech is a microservices-based web application developed by a four-member team using modern technologies such as React, Node.js, MongoDB, and RabbitMQ.
-This README outlines the project's team structure, tech stack, architecture, development schedule, and design choices.

----

 ## 👥 Team Members & Roles

 - **Marc Christian C. Delos Santos** – Team Leader / Full Stack Developer